cloudflare/terraform-provider-cloudflare/docs/data-sources/firewall_rules.md

 <a id="nestedatt--items"></a>
 ### Nested Schema for `items`

-Read-Only:

-- `action` (String) The action to apply to a matched request.
-The `log` action is only available on an Enterprise plan.
+Optional:

 - `description` (String) An informative summary of the firewall rule.
-- `id` (String) The unique identifier of the firewall rule.
-- `paused` (Boolean) When true, indicates that the firewall rule is currently paused.
 - `priority` (Number) The priority of the rule.
 Optional value used to define the processing order.
 A lower number indicates a higher priority.
 If not provided, rules with a defined priority will be processed before rules without a priority.
 - `products` (List of String)
 - `ref` (String) A short reference tag.
 Allows you to select related firewall rules.

+Read-Only:

+- `action` (String) The action to apply to a matched request.
+The `log` action is only available on an Enterprise plan.
+- `id` (String) The unique identifier of the firewall rule.
+- `paused` (Boolean) When true, indicates that the firewall rule is currently paused.